Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/0-intro-management-layer.md

 Because security is just one piece of the configuration the management layer is responsible for, it makes sense that any configuration updates are initiated there.
 Multiple sources of truth can lead to collisions and synchronization issues since one source may not be aware of recent changes made by the other.
+For our purposes, the management layer should be considered the source of truth for ALL configuration information, including, but not limited to {{mids}}, used by the objects (devices/applications/services) under its management.

 ## Why is {{mid}} automation necessary?